frankrousseau/kyou/README.md

 # KYou

-Through our webtools, our objects and our collaborations we create an huge amount of various personal data.
+Through our webtools, our objects and our collaborations we create an huge amount of personal data.
 Unfortunately we can't take advantage of it at its full potential.
 That's a pity because it could teach a lot of about ourselves.
-The world of personal data is like an unexplored land: we don't really know where to go but we are sure that there are a lot of new suprises awaiting for us.
+To picture it, I would say that the world of personal data is like an unexplored land: we don't really know where to go but we are sure that there are a lot of new suprises awaiting for us.

 KYou is the first steps through this new country.
 By building analytics from your [Cozy](http://cozy.io) data, it provides you the first shapes of a better knowledge of yourself.
-With this new insights I expect you will learn more about you and via that new entries, improve yourself.
+With these new insights I expect you will learn more about you and via that new entries, improve yourself.

 ## Trackers

 Analytics are built from trackers.
-There are three kinds of trackers (only the two first ones have benn implemented yet):
+There are three kinds of trackers (only the two first ones have been implemented yet):

 * a tracker that aggregates data from your Cozy
 * a tracker that requires a daily recording from you